Economy of Hungary: Hungarian economy during and after the covid pandemic

-The hungarian GDP, GDP per capita, living standards and wages have been steadily rising until the start of the Covid-19 pandemic, when just like the rest of Europe, the stats above tanked.
+The Hungarian GDP, GDP per capita, living standards and wages have been steadily rising until the start of the COVID-19 pandemic, when just like the rest of Europe, the stats above tanked.
 GDP fell to $155 Billion, GDP PPP has fallen to $322 Billion, GDP per capita to $15,855, inflation slightly rose to 4.54%.

 National debt rose considerably, to around 80% Debt-to-GDP from the previous 60–65%.

-The country was hard hit, unemployment was also higher than average until 2021 when after the lockdowns have stopped, everything started going back to normal again.
-The GDP, GDP per capita, GDP PPP, inflation, unemployment and national debt have all recovered to and beyond their pre-covid values.
+The country was hard hit, unemployment was also higher than average until 2021 when after the lockdowns have stopped.
+The GDP, GDP per capita, GDP PPP, unemployment and national debt have all recovered to and beyond their pre-covid values.
+On the other hand, inflation has risen to the record levels, reaching 24.5% in December 2022, being the highest in Europe.